lekhulani/stanlib-tech/README.md

 # Running the stanlib-tech solution
 To run the stanlib tech solution, please load it in Visual Studio and run the project swagger

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

 ## Running the stanlib-tech-ui solution

 To run the frontend, use your terminal to navigate into `stanlib-tech-ui`